-If you would still like to install the All-In-One SEO, they have step by step videos once you already installed the plugin.
-Basically, the "most important" that sets it apart is the "meta description" part, where you need to specify the "post content" instead (like an auto generated description).
+Basically, the "most important" factor that sets ALL-IN-ONE SEO apart from the competition is the "meta description" part, where you need to specify the "post content" instead (like an auto generated description).

-P.S.
 How about the Google XML Sitemaps?
 Well, it's super basic.
-Good for starting, but you will eventually need to migrate to another plugin that can do more, like the All In One SEO, Rank Math or Yoast.
+Good for those starting out, but you will eventually need to migrate to another plugin that can do more, like the All In One SEO, Rank Math or Yoast.